radiantlogic-v8/documentation-new/r1-saas/sys-admin-guide/security.md

 **SASL:**

-Clients that send an authentication request to RadiantOne using <!-- Kerberos (GSS-SPNEGO), --> NTLM (GSSAPI), MD5 (DIGEST-MD5), or Certificate (EXTERNAL) are leveraging one of the supported SASL mechanisms.
+Clients that send an authentication request to RadiantOne using <!-- Kerberos (GSS-SPNEGO), (GSSAPI), --> MD5 (DIGEST-MD5) or Certificate (EXTERNAL) are leveraging one of the supported SASL mechanisms.
 The SASL EXTERNAL mechanism is supported by default, but you must configure the [Client Certificate to DN Mapping](security#client-certificate-dn-mapping) so the RadiantOne service knows how to identify the user in the certificate to a user in the RadiantOne namespace.
 For details on these supported mechanisms, please see [Authentication Methods](security#authentication-methods).

 ![SSL Settings](Media/Image3.81.jpg)